Chef's embezzlement trial could shake Virginia governor's race

-RICHMOND, Virginia (Reuters) - A Virginia judge delayed deciding whether to dismiss charges against a well-known chef who worked in the governor’s mansion, in a case that could reverberate in the state’s upcoming November gubernatorial election.
+RICHMOND, Va., July 8 (Reuters) - A Virginia judge delayed deciding whether to dismiss charges against a well-known chef who worked in the governor’s mansion, in a case that could reverberate in the state’s upcoming November gubernatorial election.

 Richmond Circuit Court Judge Margaret Spencer on Monday delayed until the end of the week a decision on whether to dismiss felony embezzlement charges against Todd Schneider, former chef at the executive mansion.